a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-camera.md

 As the player moves across the map, it's the `Camera` class's job to change what pieces of the map are shown/updated.
 This is used to give the appearance that the map is "scrolling" as the player moves.
-In reality, once the player hits the half way point on the screen (both x direction and y direction), instead of the player moving forward, the camera actually moves to show more of the map.
-Once the player reaches an end of the screen, the camera just stays in place, and in that time the player can move freely until the need to move the camera comes up again.
+In reality, once the player hits the half way point on the screen (both x direction and y direction), instead of the player moving forward, the camera actually moves to show more of the map -- when this is happening, you'll notice that the player doesn't leave the center of the screen.
+Once the player reaches an end of the map and the camera has no more to scroll through, the camera just stays in place, and the player can move freely around the screen.

 ## How does camera movement work?